sierrajulietromeo/APA1-PrimerProblems/README.md

 * **Fail:** The recording shows significant gaps in understanding and an inability to demonstrate basic competency in relation to the assignment requirements.
 * **Pass:** The recording demonstrates basic understanding of the code and its functionality, and explains core concepts.
 * **Merit:** The recording shows a good understanding of the code, its functionality, and related concepts.
 Explanations are clear and demonstrate problem-solving skills.
 * **Distinction:** The recording exhibits a deep understanding, critical thinking, and excellent communication skills.
-The code is analyzed critically, and insightful solutions are offered.
+The code is analysed critically, and insightful solutions are offered.